Cheapest Liability Car Insurance in Arizona (2026)

 • You drive a new vehicle.
 Newer cars cost more to repair than older models.
 Adding collision and comprehensive coverage can help if you hit an object or if someone steals your car.

 • You want to cover medical costs.
-Medical payments coverage (MedPay) covers medical bills or funeral expenses for you and your passengers after an accident, regardless of fault.
+Medical payments coverage (MedPay) covers medical bills, rehabilitation services, or funeral expenses for you and your passengers after an accident, regardless of fault.

 • You want protection from uninsured/underinsured drivers.
-Uninsured/underinsured motorist coverage helps pay for injuries and damages if a driver without sufficient coverage hits you.
+Uninsured/underinsured motorist coverage helps pay for injuries and damages if a driver with either no coverage or insufficient coverage hits you.
+It also covers losses from hit-and-runs.

 Penalties for driving without liability insurance in Arizona